Griffith Building: Construction

-The Griffith Piano Company was founded in 1911 by Parker O. Griffith.
-The building was designed by local architect George Elwood Jones (1886–1952), construction started in 1927, and opened on June 1, 1928.
+Construction started in 1927, and the building opened on June 1, 1928.
 It has 14 floors and is 64.01 m tall.
 The company erected the building as a showroom, workshop, office tower and recital auditorium.
 Under the direction of Mrs. Parker O. Griffith, a foundation supported by the company was responsible for the direction, support, and programming at Newark Symphony Hall.